 Cultivation helps break down crop residue that harbors certain wheat diseases.
 Tillage is particularly helpful in geographies where continuous wheat is grown and can help reduce levels of some soilborne and foliar diseases caused by fungi.
 To effectively diminish crop residue, several tillage passes may be needed to break it up and bury it.
 Tillage does add fuel, labor and water conservation expenses and contributes to erosion; however, if farmers are planting into residue from soybeans, alfalfa, rye, oats or sunflower, tillage is not necessary.
 This is another benefit gained from crop rotation.

-Balanced fertility may help control some diseases.
-Greater disease susceptibility is linked to chloride deficiency.
+In areas where soft winter wheats are grown, balanced fertility may help control some diseases.
 Use lime to maintain a constant, optimum pH level in your soils.
 Overapplication of lime in the fall, however, can lead to excessive fall growth and contribute to infection and overwintering of pathogens, causing foliar disease.

 It’s also well known that excess nitrogen can promote powdery mildew, leaf rust and leaf blotch.
 Excessive nitrogen in the spring, similar to excessive seeding rates, can create stands so lush that it creates lodging and high moisture under fallen plants, which promotes fungal diseases.

 Planting multiple varieties is one way to diminish risk.
 A disease could inflict catastrophic problems on all of your wheat acres if only one variety is planted.
-Planting multiple varieties with different maturities also helps protect against the risk of certain diseases such as Fusarium head blight, also known as head scab, which attacks only when flowering coincides with wet weather.
-Typically, only certain varieties will be flowering during rainy weather, allowing other varieties to escape the disease.
-Furthermore, varieties with different maturities may avoid late-season problems such as stem disease, plus help manage the logistics of harvesting or planting doublecrop soybeans.
+Planting multiple varieties with different maturities also helps protect against the risk of certain diseases such as Fusarium head blight, also known as head scab, which often attacks when flowering coincides with warm, humid weather.
+By planting varieties with different maturities, not all of the wheat fields will flower at the same time, reducing the chance that all of your wheat will get hammered by scab.

 Crop rotation provides a means of reducing disease carryover into the growing season following wheat, barley and other crops.
-Rotating crops reduces risk from diseases such as head scab, tan spot, Stagnospora leaf blotch, Septoria leaf spot, anthracnose and Pythium root rot.
-Remember that it’s importance to keep watch against disease infection regardless of crop rotation, because some inocula are picked up and dispersed by wind.
+Rotating crops reduces risk from diseases such as head scab, tan spot, Stagnospora leaf blotch, Septoria leaf blotch and Pythium root rot.
+Remember that it’s important to keep watch against disease infection regardless of crop rotation, because some inocula are picked up and dispersed by wind.

 Control of weeds serves as another beneficial IPM practice.
-Use tillage and/or herbicides to control volunteer wheat and other weeds at least two weeks prior to planting.
+Use tillage and/or herbicides to control volunteer wheat and other weeds.

 Good weed control is important because weeds can become hosts to disease and reduce yields by competing with the wheat crop for water, sunlight, soil and nutrients.
 Volunteer wheat, for example, is a weed pest that can interfere with wheat production by allowing disease and insect pests to survive the period between crops.
 Weeds also hamper harvest, lower grain quality and result in dockage at the elevator.